ourworldfreezone/info_freezone/src/features/2_financial_system.md

    * Members can link their exchange accounts (e.g., Kraken) to their digital free zone company.
    * Additional exchanges and connectors with digital banks are in development, expected in Q2 2024.

 This integrated financial system offers  flexibility and security for Members of the free zone.
-Whether handling physical gold, trading in digital currencies or operating on global exchanges, Members have an advanced, fully-integrated set of finance management tools at their disposal.
+Whether handling physical gold, trading in digital currencies or operating on global exchanges, Members have an advanced, fully-integrated set of personal and corporate finance management tools at their disposal.